Mobvoi: TicWatch Pro

 The TicWatch Pro was released in mid-2018 running Google's Wear OS.
-It features a layered display, combining an AMOLED and LCD screen to extend the battery life.
+It features a layered display, combining an AMOLED and LCD to extend the battery life.
 The watch offers two power-saving modes.
-In "Smart Mode", the LCD display is always enabled, only turning the AMOLED display on when awakened by the user.
+In "Smart Mode", the LCD is always enabled, only turning the AMOLED display on when awakened by the user.
 This mode provides with 2–5 days of battery life.
 In "Essential Mode", Wear OS is shut down, and only the LCD is active, only featuring time, date, heart rate, steps and battery display.
 In this mode, the device is expected to provide up to 30 days of battery life.

 The watch comes with NFC (supporting Google Pay), GPS or AGPS, accelerometer, gyro, magnetic sensor, PPG heart rate sensor, ambient light sensor and low latency off-body sensor.
 It is rated as IP68 water and dust resistance.

 In 2020 the TicWatch Pro was upgraded to the TicWatch Pro 2020, which retained most of the original model's specifications but doubled the RAM capacity to 1 GB, and added improved durability.
 In early 2021, a subsequent upgrade was released, the TicWatch Pro S, which again had a very similar specification to its predecessors, but featured improved sports and health tracking capabilities.
 An error in a press release given to the media led many to report that the storage capacity had been doubled to 8 GB, but Mobvoi confirmed that this was not the case and the internal storage capacity remained at 4 GB as on the two previous TicWatch Pro models.